Onemind-Services-LLC/netbox-secrets/README.md

   * __Type__: `Integer`
   * __Description__: [Login Timeout](https://docs.netbox.dev/en/stable/configuration/security/#login_timeout)

-__Note: These options should be set in the NetBox configuration file.__
+__Note: These options should be set in the NetBox configuration file, not in the `netbox-secrets` plugin configuration.__

-## Usage
+## GUI Usage

 ### User Keys

 Each user within NetBox can associate their account with an RSA public key.
-If activated by an administrator, this user key will contain a unique, encrypted copy of the AES master key needed to retrieve secret data.
+If activated by an administrator, this user key will contain a unique, encrypted, copy of the AES master key needed to retrieve secret data.
+Have in mind that the key activation by an administrator is a __one-time operation__.

 User keys may be created by users individually, however they are of no use until they have been activated by a user who already possesses an active user key.

-For more information on user keys, please refer to the [User Key](./docs/models/userkey.md) documentation.

 #### Supported Key Format